LFBI/Documentation/docs/intro.md

 slug: /
 ---

-# Welcome
+# Introduction

-Welcome to LFBI's technical documentation for students!
+Welcome to the LFBI student guide!
+This documentation introduces you to the MyLFBI learning platform and teaches you how to utilize your LFBI account.

-If this is your first time here, please proceed to the next section for **New Students** to begin by logging in to your account, updating your profile, and enrolling in your courses.
+If this is your first time here, please proceed to the **Getting Started** section of the guide to begin.